open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    // event output line
    addComboBoxParameterEditor("out", 50, 35);

-Also be sure to initilaize the corresponding parameter inside the :code:`TTLEventGenerator` processor constructor:
+Also be sure to initialize the corresponding parameter inside the :code:`TTLEventGenerator` processor constructor:

 .. code-block:: c++
    :caption: TTLEventGenerator.cpp